pleb-devs/courses/plebdevs-js/lesson-2.md

     console.log("Convert function called!");
 }

-// This function will run when the button is clicked
+// This function will be set up to run when the button is clicked
 ```

 ### Step 4: Getting User Input